A Lagrangian Approach to Optimal Randomization: Lagrangian Iteration

 \subsection{A Lagrange Approach}

-The essence of our method is to establish a connection between the deterministic system \eqref{math_pure_mh} and the lottery system \eqref{math_lot_mh}, and to approximate a solution of \eqref{math_lot_mh} through iterations within the space $A \times C$.
-The crucial link between these two systems lies in the Lagrange multipliers.
-In this section, we first establish that the Lagrange multiplier method can be applied to solve the lottery problem \eqref{math_lot_mh}, and then establish a link between the Lagrangian of the lottery problem and the Lagrangian of the deterministic problem.
+The essence of our method is to establish a connection between the deterministic system \eqref{math_pure_mh} and the lottery system \eqref{math_lot_mh}.
+Given Lagrange parameters $\lambda,\gamma$, we define the Lagrangian function in the probability space $\mathcal{P}(A\times C)$ as